What option holders and platform editors need to do when exercising options

 Once complete, the exercised options will convert into real shares and your dashboard will be updated accordingly.

-For platform editors
+For platform admin users

 When you receive an exercise request, you will need to take payment of the exercise price and confirm the completion of the exercise on Vestd.